 To complete the story, let me say that following high school, George went off to Harvard, where he co-authored a book on behavioral finance at the tender age of 22.
 After that, he helped run a prop-trading desk at a major investment bank, and today he's finishing up an advanced degree at yet another Ivy League institution.
 Needless to say, when it comes to the stock market, George is working at an advanced level.

-Unfortunately, there are many more thousands of investors who don't see the beauty of a system that asks you to go against the conventional wisdom of the masses.
+Unfortunately, there are many investors who don't see the beauty of a system that asks you to go against the conventional wisdom of the masses.
 Why?
 Mostly because it's uncomfortable and it's difficult -- even unnatural -- to do the opposite of what everyone around you is doing.
-But, as George discovered at an early age, the stock market is not a popularity contest, it's a mechanism for building wealth.
-And thus, his strategy (which is the same for many of history's greatest investors) has some serious merit.
+But, as George discovered at an early age, the stock market is not a popularity contest; it's a mechanism for building wealth.
+Thus, his strategy has some serious merit.

 The Foolish bottom line

-If you follow the rules set forth by my precocious classmate, I expect you'll develop a whole new way to look at the world.
-But more important, if you begin to push against the grain and truly think like an individual as opposed to thinking in a manner designed by others, you're likely to develop serious market-beating talent.
+If you follow the rules set forth by my precocious classmate and begin to push against the grain, you're likely to develop serious market-beating talent.

-Fool Nick Kapur owns shares of PepsiCo.
+Fool Nick Kapur has no positions in any stock mentioned above.
 He also suspects he's slowly becoming a better investor than George.
-PepsiCo is a Motley Fool Income Investor pick.
-Wal-Mart is an Inside Value choice.
-The Motley Fool has a disclosure policy.
+Ford, Apple, and UnitedHealth are Motley Fool Stock Advisor recommendation.
+The Motley Fool owns shares of UnitedHealth and has a disclosure policy.